 The curriculum is the means by which we ensure that learning is fun, challenging and for life.

-Our curriculum is designed to enable pupils to:
+The intent of our curriculum is to enable pupils to:

 - Learn new skills, knowledge and concepts and to apply them when appropriate.